eonu/arx/README.md

 ---

-The `Arx::Query` class provides a small embedded DSL for writing these query strings.
+The `Arx::Query` class provides a small DSL for writing these query strings.

 #### Sorting criteria and order